Refuse teams will be taking a well earned break for Christmas

 - Instead of throwing away your vegetable peelings, turn them into compost.
 It’s great for your garden and the environment.
 If you don’t home compost, then remember you can recycle these in your brown bin.

 - If you need to change the batteries in any of your appliances, you can recycle the old ones at battery recycling points in most supermarkets.
 When you get your new ones, try using rechargeable batteries to reduce how many you use.
-Please don’t put batteries in your wheelie bins – they could cause a fire.
+Please don’t put batteries in your wheelie bins – they could cause a fire during the collection or handling process.

 - Homemade gifts are a great option: they are a fun and personal approach to present-giving, and you can decide exactly how much packaging you use.